Legal tender: Withdrawal and replacement

-Individual coins or banknotes can be demonetised and cease to be legal tender (for example, the pre-decimal United Kingdom farthing or the Bank of England 1 pound note), but the Bank of England does redeem all Bank of England banknotes by exchanging them for legal tender currency at its counters in London (or by post) regardless of how old they are.
+Individual coins or banknotes can be demonetized and cease to be legal tender (for example, the pre-decimal United Kingdom farthing or the Bank of England 1 pound note), but the Bank of England does redeem all Bank of England banknotes by exchanging them for legal tender currency at its counters in London (or by post) regardless of how old they are.
 Banknotes issued by retail banks in the UK (Scotland and Northern Ireland) are not legal tender, but one of the criteria for legal protection under the Forgery and Counterfeiting Act is that banknotes must be payable on demand, therefore withdrawn notes remain a liability of the issuing bank without any time limits.

 In the case of the euro, coins and banknotes of former national currencies were in some cases considered legal tender from 1 January 1999 until various dates in 2002.
-Most countries continued to exchange pre-euro notes and coins for a period of time; only Ireland continues to do so.
+Most countries continued to exchange pre-euro notes and coins for a period of time; as of 2025, Ireland, Germany, Austria, Belgium, Luxembourg, and the Netherlands continue to exchange some or all of their coins and banknotes withdrawn in 2002.
 Legally, those coins and banknotes were considered non-decimal sub-divisions of the euro.

-When the so-called "Swiss" dinar ceased to be legal tender in Iraq, it still circulated in the northern Kurdish regions, despite lacking government backing it had a stable market value for more than a decade.
+When the so-called "Swiss" dinar ceased to be legal tender in Iraq, it still circulated in the northern Kurdish regions.
+Despite lacking government backing, it had a stable market value for more than a decade.

 This is also true of the paper money issued by the Confederate States of America during the American Civil War.
 The Confederate currency became worthless by its own terms after the war, since it could only be redeemed a stated number of years after a peace treaty was signed between the Confederacy and the United States (which never happened, as the Confederacy was defeated and dissolved).

+During World War II the United States printed a series of Hawaii overprint notes as an emergency issue after the attack on Pearl Harbor.
+The intent of the overprints was to easily distinguish United States dollars captured by the Imperial Japanese Armed Forces in the event of an invasion of Hawaii (which never happened) and render the notes worthless via demonetization.

-Demonetisation is currently prohibited in the United States, and the Coinage Act of 1965 applies to all US coins and currency regardless of age.
+Demonetization is currently prohibited in the United States, and the Coinage Act of 1965 applies to all US coins and currency regardless of age.
 The closest historical equivalent in the US, other than Confederate money, was from 1933 to 1974, when the government banned most private ownership of gold bullion, including gold coins held for non-numismatic purposes.
 Now, however, even surviving pre-1933 gold coins are legal tender under the 1964 act.